numoonchld/numoonchld.github.io/_drafts/savitr-a-dedication-to-the-sun.md

 - Khaga: the sun as a bird
 - that flies in the sky
 - watches all and everything, everything that happens in the day happens in under light of the sun
-- keeper of time in the day as it makes it's journey across the sky (see circadian rhythm)
+- keeper of time as it makes it's journey across the sky (see circadian rhythm)

 ###### Savitr